Published Nov 5, 2025

 Microsoft Teams is introducing a simplified external collaboration admin experience with three modes—Open, Controlled, and Custom—available in the Teams admin center.
-Public preview starts mid-November 2025, with general availability by early February 2026.
+Public preview starts mid-November 2025; general availability begins mid-February 2026.
 Existing settings remain unless changed by admins.
+No immediate action required.

 Introduction: